-Sweetwater Authority is a publicly-owned water agency with policies and procedures established by a 7-member Board of Directors.
-The Sweetwater Authority governing board is composed of five directors elected by division by the citizens of the South Bay Irrigation District, and two directors appointed by the Mayor of National City, subject to City Council confirmation.
+Sweetwater Authority is a publicly-owned water agency with policies and procedures established by a seven-member Board of Directors.
+The Sweetwater Authority Governing Board is composed of five directors elected by division by the citizens of the South Bay Irrigation District, and two directors appointed by the Mayor of National City, subject to City Council confirmation.

 Irrigation District Law

 Under the Irrigation District Law of the State of California (Division 11 of the Water Code), Sweetwater Authority was established when the South Bay Irrigation District and the City of National City amended and re-adopted a joint-powers agreement (JPA) in 1977.
 Subsequently, several amendments have been added to the original document.
 View the Sweetwater Authority Joint Powers Agreement and History of Amendments (PDF).

 Sweetwater Authority provides safe, reliable water service (since 1977) to approximately 200,000 people in a 36 square-mile service area that includes National City, Bonita, and the western and central portions of Chula Vista, CA.